 Four accomplished teenagers are on the verge of explosion.
-The anxieties they face at every turn have nearly pushed them to the point of surrender: senseless high-stakes testing, the lingering damage of date rape, the buried grief and guilt of tragic loss.
+The anxieties they face at every turn have nearly pushed them to the point of surrender: senseless high-stakes testing, the lingering damage of trauma, the buried grief and guilt of tragic loss.
 They are desperate to cope—but no one is listening.

 So they will lie.
 They will split in two.
 They will turn inside out.
 They will build an invisible helicopter to fly themselves far away from the pressure…but nothing releases the pressure.
 Because, as they discover, the only way to truly escape their world is to face it.

 The genius of acclaimed author A.S.
 King reaches new heights in this groundbreaking work of surrealist fiction; it will mesmerize readers with its deeply affecting exploration of how we crawl through traumatic experience—and find the way out.

 If you order any of my books from my local independent bookstore, I'll sign it and personalize it for you.